 Whenever severe lesions occur, broilers may experience pain, questioning the welfare and the health of the animal (5).
 Additionally, a high incidence of footpad dermatitis is often associated with lower growth rates and increasing downgrades directly affecting the farmers income (6).
 Broilers that experience pain due to lesions will move, eat, and drink less.

-Common causes of footpad dermatitis
+Common causes of footpad dermatitis for poultry

 Although footpad dermatitis can have several causes, litter quality appears to be the most influential factor (7).
 But how do broiler producers maintain a good litter quality to avoid unnecessary losses and enhance animal welfare at farm level?